Shropshire sewage treatment works set for £22.3m upgrade

-Shropshire sewage treatment works getting £22.3m upgrade: residents invited to project update
+Sewage treatment works near Shifnal gets £22.3m upgrade: residents invited to project update

-A Shropshire sewage treatment works is getting a £22.3m upgrade - but Severn Trent Water has warned there may be disruption for local residents while it takes place.
+A sewage treatment works near Shifnal is getting a £22.3m upgrade - but Severn Trent Water has warned there may be disruption for local residents while it takes place.

 The water company is making improvements to the Blymhill Sewage Treatment Works and local residents are being invited to a drop-in session where they can get an update on the project.

-The site is based north of Shifnal and Weston Park, at the hamlet of Brineton and Severn Trent said the work is required to "meet future demand and protect the environment".
+The site is north of Shifnal and Weston Park, at the hamlet of Brineton, and Severn Trent said the work is required to "meet future demand and protect the environment".

 The company's website explains it is installing four new permanent storage tanks.
 They are approximately six metres in diameter and six metres tall.
 They will cover approximately 15m by 15m of land.